-Less is more when it comes to incorporating the Scandinavian design into your home.
+Less is more when it comes to Scandinavian style.
 Homes are simple, minimalist and clutter-free.
-Clear away any excessive decoration and keep the space organized.
+Clear away any excessive decoration and keep the space organised.
 Clean & minimal should be your mantra when furniture shopping.
-Look out for fluid contours, organic shapes and solid colours.
+While seemingly modest in appearance, quality is important!
+Look out for high-quality and long-lasting furniture and decor with fluid contours, organic shapes and solid colours.

 4. Functional Furniture

-While minding the distinctive Scandi aesthetic is key, it’s equally important that your home is a practical and livable space.
+While minding the distinctive Scandi aesthetic is key, functionality is equally important in Scandinavian interior design.
+While effortlessly stylish, Scandinavian homes are practical and liveable.
 Furniture should be simple, functional and fuss-free.
 Ones that double as storage space is ideal to stow away less aesthetically-pleasing belongings out of sight.

 5. Pops of Colour

-While plain white walls and pared-back furniture are a staple in Scandinavian design, you can inject more fun into the space with measured pops of colour.
+While plain and pared-back elements are a staple in Scandinavian design, you can inject more fun into the space with measured pops of colour.
 Keep them to accents with a few coloured decorative objects to add subtle interest, or introduce warmth and color through cushions, throws and rugs.